 LICENSE REINSTATEMENT AFTER DUI/DWI SUSPENSION/REVOCATION:

 If you are convicted of DUI/DWI, it will result in your license being suspended

 or revoked.
 This means that your driving privileges will be taken away and you will need to apply for a reinstatement of your license with the BMV, once the period of suspension or revocation is over.
 Reinstating a license after a suspension of a year, or revocation will also mean taking the driving tests all over again.
 These will include the vision test, knowledge test

 and the road test.
 If you do not complete the reinstatement requirements, the license will remain suspended or revoked.

 - To complete the reinstatement requirements, you must pay the appropriate fees in person, by mail or online provide required Proof of Identity, presenet proof of insurance. serve the dsiqualification or the suspension period and maintain proof of financial responsibility by filing SR-22, if required.

 - If you are being convicted for a second time, it is mandatory for the court to order an ignition interlock device to be placed for breathalyser tests on any vehicle you drive.

-- You can submit the reinstatement application and fees in person at any of the Ohio DMV offices which collects collects reinstatement fees or online via the online services link of the Ohio BMV.
+- You can pay the reinstatement fees in person at any of the Ohio DMV offices which collects collects reinstatement fees or online via the online services link of the Ohio BMV.